Archives West Finding Aid

 Content DescriptionReturn to Top

-The collection is well-organized and chronicled.
+The Italians in Walla Walla Collection is well-organized and chronicled, spanning from 1917 through 2018.
 The materials included provide the historic background of Italian immigration to Walla Walla throughout the period of the mid-1800s to the present day.
 Binders, containing information about specific families, trace the routes of immigration, the growth of their families in Walla Walla and their contributions to the community.
 There are photographs and newspaper clippings as well as subject information on onions, truck gardens, religion, stories, Italian Jesuits and the Columbus monument.
 A collection of handouts and notices, provided by the Italian Heritage Association, is also included.

 Administrative InformationReturn to Top